 Why You Should Attend

 Learn to apply the business combinations accounting guidance in a pragmatic, practical way.
-Workshop participants will gain an in-depth understanding of how to apply the FASB standard (codified in ASC 805) on business combinations, including recent ASUs related to business combinations, how to make journal entries in specific situations, the areas where estimation and judgment are required, the SEC requirements for financial statements and pro forma information for significant business combinations, and the appropriate financial statement disclosure.
+Workshop participants will gain an in-depth understanding of how to apply the FASB standard (codified in ASC 805) on business combinations, including recent ASUs related to business combinations, how to make journal entries in specific situations, the areas where estimation and judgment are required, the SEC’s updated requirements for financial statements and pro forma information for significant business combinations, and the appropriate financial statement disclosure.

 What You Will Learn

-- Who is the acquirer?
+- Understanding who is the acquirer

-- The measurement period
+- Discuss the measurement period

-- Frequently encountered implementation issues
+- Recognize frequently encountered implementation issues

-- How to manage the volume of disclosure
+- Manage the volume of disclosure

 What You Should Bring